drfuzzi/mqtt-pico-micropython/README.md

 ## Setup Instructions

 ### 1. Setting Up MQTT Broker (on your laptop)
-We will use Mosquitto MQTT broker (version 2).
+We will use Mosquitto MQTT broker [version 2](http://www.steves-internet-guide.com/download/6-bit-mosquitto-v2/).
 After unzipping, update the configuration file (`mosquitto.conf`) to allow network address listening.

 #### Steps:
 - Update `mosquitto.conf` as shown in below.